 Every investor should assess the risk of investment opportunities on every platform before investing on it.

 But how do you go about doing this?

 First and foremost, it’s crucial to look at the collateral connected to the P2P investment.
 In most cases, the loans are secured by a mortgage or various commercial collateral, depending on the borrower.

 It’s good practice to check this in advance or set up your Auto Invest according to your preferences.
 We only invest in secured debt which helps us lower the risk.

-Crowdestate does an excellent job of informing you about the collateral of every investment.
+Crowdestate does a good job of informing you about the collateral of every investment.
 In the project description, you’ll find a section about collateral or finances which informs you about the securities that come with your investment.

 It’s good practice to look for keywords like a 1-rank mortgage as well as loan-to-value (LTV).

 Note that projects secured by a 1-rank mortgage represent a lower risk than those obtained by a 2nd-rank-mortgage.